-That 9% gradient increased our Drops rate by 63%.
+So climbing increased our Drops rate by 63%.
 Interesting.
 Zwift is certainly giving people an incentive to climb.

 This is an interesting factor to consider, and I believe it is another attempt by Zwift to equalize the playing field a bit, as well as encourage more climbing.
 Let’s look at the effect of the distance factor a bit more…